broadinstitute/BE3D/README.md

     input_uniprot = "O00255" # (MEN1)
     ```

 4. **Optional FASTA and PDB**: Provide custom protein sequence and structure files for non-canonical sequences, non-canonical proteins, or alternative structures.
-If these ields are left empty, the pipeline fetches the AlphaFold of the canonical isoform structure for the given Uniprot ID, so any other sequences or PDB structures would need to be linked manually like this.
+If these fields are left empty, the pipeline fetches the AlphaFold of the canonical isoform structure for the given Uniprot ID.

     ```python
     input_pdb   = 'men1_AF3.pdb'